Entanglion/entanglion-spoe/README.md

 ## Expansion Contents
 🚀 **[Download Entanglion: Space Pirates game assets](../../releases)**

 > 🤔 Want to buy a boxed copy?
-We will publish a copy of Entanglion: Space Pirates at [The Game Crafter](http://thegamecrafter.com), once we are satisfied that the rules are balanced.
-It will require a copy of the base [Entanglion](https://www.thegamecrafter.com/games/entanglion1) game.
+We will publish a copy of Entanglion: Space Pirates at [The Game Crafter](http://thegamecrafter.com) soon.
+In the meantime, please check out the base [Entanglion](https://www.thegamecrafter.com/games/entanglion1) game.

-### Game board
+### Game board (1)
-The new Entanglion: Space Pirates gameboard builds on top of the existing Entanglion game board, but adds a few new features:
+The Entanglion: Space Pirates gameboard builds on top of the existing Entanglion game board, adding new features:

-- New ships!
-The Yearling and the Grenada are competitors to the Rubicon and Mercurial.
-The game board adds a new engine control section for this new fleet.
+- 🏆 New ships!
+Yearling and Grenada compete with Rubicon and Mercurial in the battle for quantum supremacy.
+The game board adds an additional engine control section for this new fleet.
-- Competition!
-Two players compete against each other for quantum supremacy
-- Pirates!
+- 🏴‍☠️ Pirates!
 Pirates can help you on your journey, for a price.
-- New instructions on turn order and actions
+- ✍️ New instructions on turn order and actions.
-- New Quantum Depot structure for forging quantum components
+- 🏪 New Quantum Depot for forging quantum components.
-- Updated Quantum events

 ### Spaceship boards (2)
 The spaceship boards are used to manage your fleet of ships: Rubicon/Mercurial and Yearling/Grenada.
-They contain slots for cargo and quantum components, and a quantum power tracking meter.
+They contain slots for cargo, quantum components, and quantum power.
 These boards are used in place of the stock spaceship boards from Entanglion.

 ### Planet tokens (8)
 Planets in Entanglion may have resource mines, pirate outposts, or nothing at all!
 There are three kinds of resources that can be mined -- Copper, Helium-3 (He3), and Niodium (Nb) -- and are they used to purchase quantum components.

-### Quantum Depot token
+### Quantum Depot token (1)
 The Quantum Depot is where quantum components are created from raw materials.
 It is located in the Superious galaxy.

 ### Quantum components (8)